-The Dutchman was confirmed as David Moyes's successor on Monday but he had been ploughing ahead with plans to revamp the Old Trafford side's playing squad for some time
+The Dutchman is still waiting to be confirmed as David Moyes's successor but that has not stopped him ploughing ahead with plans to revamp the Old Trafford side's playing squad

 By Greg Stobart

-Now that Louis van Gaal has finally been appointed as the new Manchester United manager, he will hope that the club show more urgency in the transfer market than they did in confirming the Dutchman as David Moyes's successor.
+When Louis van Gaal is finally appointed as the new Manchester United manager, he will hope that the club show more urgency in the transfer market than they have in confirming the Dutchman as David Moyes’ successor.

-The Netherlands coach agreed three weeks ago to take over at Old Trafford after the World Cup, but United were not able to rubber-stamp the deal thanks largely to negotiations concerning the make-up of Van Gaal’s backroom team.
+The Netherlands coach agreed nearly three weeks ago to take over at Old Trafford after the World Cup, but United are yet to confirm the deal after delays largely down to negotiations concerning the make-up of Van Gaal’s backroom team.

 LOUIS VAN GAAL'S WISHLIST